Unitarian Universalist Church of Bloomington, Indiana Seeking the Spirit | Building Community | Changing the World

 Parents' Night Out

 Approximately once a month, we offer Parents' Night Out: parents may drop drop their child(ren) off from 5:30 - 8:30pm for playtime, stories, movies, and crafts.
-Suggested donation is $30 per child (pay as you're able) and registration is required.
+Registration is required and donations are welcome - pay as you're able.
 Watch the Friday Update for dates, and email Stephanie Kimball (kimball@uubloomington.org) for more information.

 Read More